asadjawaid/Memory-Card-Game/README.md

 # Star Wars Memory Card Game

-This application was built with React which that allows users to play a memory card game.
+This application was built with React which allows players to select card a to play a memory card game.

 [Live Demo]()